-A kidney stone can be one of the most painful experiences a person can ever have.
+Passing a kidney stone can be one of the most painful experiences in a person’s life.
 Living in Georgia, which is in the” kidney stone belt”, you have a higher risk of developing a kidney stone.

 Understanding Kidney Stones